coveo/source.coveo.com/_posts/2016-06-16-open-source-coveo-javascript-linter.md

 ### Open-sourcing

-`eslint-config-coveo` started as an internal project for my team (Salesforce integration) then we decided -- Hey why not open-source it?
+`eslint-config-coveo` started as an internal project for my team (Salesforce integration) then we decided -- Hey... why not open-source it?

-With that in mind, I created a gulp task wrapper that use **our** rule set defined from [that shareable config](https://github.com/coveo/eslint-config-coveo).
+With that in mind, I created a gulp task wrapper that uses **our** rule set defined from [that shareable config](https://github.com/coveo/eslint-config-coveo).
 You can find the project `pretty-javascript` [here](https://github.com/coveo/pretty-javascript).